-According to Circular 2008/20, FINMA may disregard individual exceptions if the institution is able to prove that these exceptions are not attributable to a lack of precision of the risk aggregation model.
-FINMA has used this discretion according to FINMA Guidance 06/2020 so that the back-testing exceptions caused by the COVID-19 pandemic will not lead to an increase of VaR capital multipliers.
-As such, the VaR capital multiplier applied by the Group remained constant based on one exception for the 12-month period since 31 December 2019.
+According to Circular 2008/20, FINMA may disregard individual back-testing exceptions if the institution is able to prove that these exceptions are not attributable to a lack of precision of the risk aggregation model.
+FINMA has used this discretion according to FINMA Guidance 06/2020 so that the back-testing exceptions caused by the COVID-19 pandemic would not lead to an increase of VaR capital multipliers.
+Concerning the 12-month period starting on 1 January 2021 and ending on 31 December 2021, the FINMA Guidance 06/2020 is no longer applicable and the Bank no longer registers any exception in relation to the COVID-19 pandemic.